On the simplest simply connected rational homology $7$-spheres that are not $2$-connected: The Arf type invariants

 \section{The Arf type invariants}

-In this section we justify that invariant $\Xi_{odd}$ introduced in Section \ref{Section: Prove of main thm} is well-defined and serves as the obstruction to existence of certain Lagrangian .
+In this section we introduce the Arf type invariants $\Xi_{odd}$ applied in Section \ref{Section: Prove of main thm}.
+We will show that they serve as the obstructions to existence of certain Lagrangian.
 We also define the Arf type invariant $\Xi_{even}$ for even forms and establish certain properties of these Arf type invariants.
 This section is of independent algebraic interest.